chrisnappin/play-recaptcha/docs/high-level-api.md

-recaptcha.size|The size of captcha to show (normal or compact)|normal recaptcha.languageMode|The internationalisation approach to use (auto, force, play)|auto recaptcha.forceLanguage|The language to use (if using force mode)|None
+recaptcha.size|The size of captcha to show (normal or compact)|normal recaptcha.languageMode|The internationalisation approach to use (auto, force, play)|auto recaptcha.forceLanguage|The language to use (if using force mode)|None recaptcha.nonceAction.contentSecurityPolicy|The policy to use (if using NonceActionBuilder)|See below recaptcha.nonceAction.nonceLength|The length of nonces to generate|20 recaptcha.nonceAction.nonceSeed|The seed to use (if any)|None

-(see [application.conf](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.2/conf/application.conf) for a complete example)
+(see [application.conf](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.3/conf/application.conf) for a complete example)

 ## Internationalisation
 The play-recaptcha module (both reCAPTCHA v2 and Invisible reCAPTCHA) supports the following language modes (as set by the `recaptcha.languageMode` configuration setting: